4194304/xlib-gtk/README.md

 * Misc fixed fonts (requires fonttosfnt, xorg-fonts-100dpi, and xorg-fonts-75dpi on Arch)
   * Instructions on how to do this will be below the installation process.

-To install this theme, simply clone the repository and throw it into the ~/.themes/ folder, then apply it with either the ~/.config/gtk-3.0/settings.ini file, or through a GTK 2/3 GUI application.
+To install this theme, simply clone the repository and throw it into the ~/.themes/ folder, then apply it with either the ~/.config/gtk-3.0/settings.ini file, or through a GTK 2/3 GUI application such as lxappearance.

 ## Misc fixed font/other bitmap fonts (optional)
 Since Pango 1.44, GTK has not supported traditional bitmap fonts such as those in the BDF or PCF format.
 Thankfully though, using a tool called fonttosfnt, this can be completely fixed, allowing you to use these fonts with GTK.